GSA-TTS/FAC/backend/dissemination/README.md

 We pass `role` and `exp`, which are fields that PostgREST expect.
 We add two human-readable fields, `created` and `expires`.
 All tokens generated with this tool expire after 6 months, and must be refreshed at api.data.gov.
 If we don't refresh the token, api.data.gov (meaning api.fac.gov) will stop working.

-FIXME: We do not yet have logic in the code that will reject the JWT after it expires.
-This should be added.

 ## Using the JWT token

 For symmetric use, that passphrase must be loaded into a GH Secret, and that secret deployed to our environments via Terraform.
 In this way, our PostgREST container knows how to verify the integrity of JWTs that are sent to us.